By the end of this section, you will be able to:

 We might expect that for a diatomic gas, we should use 7 as the number of degrees of freedom; classically, if the molecules of a gas had only translational kinetic energy, collisions between molecules would soon make them rotate and vibrate.
 However, as explained in the previous module, quantum mechanics controls which degrees of freedom are active.
 The result is shown in Figure 2.13.
 Both rotational and vibrational energies are limited to discrete values.
 For temperatures below about 60 K, the energies of hydrogen molecules are too low for a collision to bring the rotational state or vibrational state of a molecule from the lowest energy to the second lowest, so the only form of energy is translational kinetic energy, and or as in a monatomic gas.
 Above that temperature, the two rotational degrees of freedom begin to contribute, that is, some molecules are excited to the rotational state with the second-lowest energy.
 (This temperature is much lower than that where rotations of monatomic gases contribute, because diatomic molecules have much higher rotational inertias and hence much lower rotational energies.)
 From about room temperature (a bit less than 300 K) to about 600 K, the rotational degrees of freedom are fully active, but the vibrational ones are not, and .
 Then, finally, above about 3000 K, the vibrational degrees of freedom are fully active, and as the classical theory predicted.

 Polyatomic molecules typically have one additional rotational degree of freedom at room temperature, since they have comparable moments of inertia around any axis.
-Thus, at room temperature, they have and at high temperature, We usually assume that gases have the theoretical room-temperature values of d.
+Thus, at room temperature, they have At high temperatures, the number of degrees of freedom increases by 2 for each vibrational mode.
+We usually assume that gases have the theoretical room-temperature values of d.

 As shown in Table 2.3, the results agree well with experiments for many monatomic and diatomic gases, but the agreement for triatomic gases is only fair.
 The differences arise from interactions that we have ignored between and within molecules.